 Knowing the difference between FOB shipping and FOB destination can help you determine whether the shipping charges on your bill of lading are accurate or not.
-Errors on your bill of lading can lead to shipping costs that you may not be responsible for.
-With proper knowledge of these terms and shipping consulting, you can protect yourself from overspending.
+Errors on your bill of lading can often lead to shipping costs that you may not be responsible for, so with proper knowledge of these terms and shipping consulting, you can protect yourself from overspending.

 Defining the Terms

 Before delving into more detail, it’s helpful to clarify a few points.
 The first is that free on board is not the same as freight on board.
 Some use the terms interchangeably, but they don’t mean the same thing.
 Freight on board is not a term used or defined in the two sets of recognized domestic and international codes: Incoterms and the Uniform Commercial Code (UCC).
 These are the codes regulating shipping terms.
 Assume that FOB refers to free on board.
 The other clarification is that FOB can be defined in international trade and U.S. domestic shipment terms.
 We’ll be referring to Incoterms here: